 During my time in the Legislature, I’ve had the opportunity to sponsor, co-sponsor, and vote on many important measures.
 Below is a list of the measures I think best reflect my commitment to the people of Georgia and the residents of the Legislative District I represent.

 HB18 (2015) This bill repeals the requirement that aerospace engineers have a license to work in Georgia after the state discovered there was no organization that could give them a test and, as a result, no licenses were issued.

-HB259 (2015) This bill makes it easier for state agencies to avoid using the competitive bidding process for projects.
+HB259 (2015) This bill makes it easier for small businesses to compete for state contracts.

 SB63 (2015) This bill eases restrictions on alcohol sales to allow breweries to sell a limited amount of beer directly to the consumer for consumption and to take home.

 HB958 (2014) This legislation renews the $25 million dollar tax credit for qualified interactive video game production.
 The legislation also renews the back to school and energy star sales tax exemptions for two more years.

 HB298 (2013) creates the privately funded Agriculture Commodity Commission requested by the Commissioner of Agriculture to better promote agricultural products grown in Georgia.

 HB361, HB362, & SB179 (2013) strengthened Georgia’s Right To Work status.
 Protects the secret ballot in union elections and prevents any State agency, local government, authority, department, commission, board, or similar agency from requiring private businesses to use unionized labor.

 HB100 (2011-2012) creates the Georgia Tax Court which would provide a venue for taxpayers to resolve problems with Georgia Department of Revenue.